 As well as developing original television drama work, Paul has been a long-time contributor to long-running series including Parallel Films' THE CLINIC (RTE) and RTE's own FAIR CITY.
 He was Story Producer on BBC Scotland's RIVER CITY from January-December 2014 and on RED ROCK (Element Pictures/Company Pictures for TV3, Ireland) from January-July 2015.
 He went on to Studio Produce RED ROCK Season 2 and was Series Producer (Editorial) on Season 3 of the show.
 He has also been on writing duties on both Season 2 and Season 3.
-The series won 'Best Soap' at the Irish Film and Television Awards 2016.
-Paul was also nominated as 'Best Writer' for his work on the show.
+The series won 'Best Soap' at the Irish Film and Television Awards 2016 and Paul was also nominated as 'Best Writer' for his work on the show.
 Paul will be returning to RED ROCK as Showrunner on Season 4.

 Other recent work for television includes De Facto Films' drama series AN BRONNTANAS for TG4, Ireland, which Paul co-wrote with director Tom Collins, Joe O'Byrne and Eoin McNamee.
 This was recut into a theatrical motion picture which had its world premiere at the Galway Film Festival 2014.
 It was Ireland's entry for the Foreign Language category of the 2015 Academy Awards.
 The television version was nominated in the Scripted Drama category of the Irish Film and Television Awards 2015.